Growing cherry tomatoes in pots on your deck or patio is easy! Learn how to grow cherry tomatoes in a pot and get tips for nurturing them.

 Choosing the Perfect Container

 The right container will be at least a foot deep.
 However, it would help if you had a pot that is at least 14 inches wide and can hold five gallons of water.
 Make sure your pot has plenty of drainage holes in the bottom to drain your plants properly.
+I am a big fan of these grow bags which makes it easy to move your tomato plants.

 Nurturing your Cherry Tomatoes